 Change of Ownership

-Procedure for transfer of ownership:
+Procedure for transfer of ownership

-New Owner must:
+New Child Care Owners

-Comply with all requirements to become a CCPP approved provider.
-Children enrolled in CCPP and MDHS Provider ID numbers do not automatically transfer to the new owner.
+New child care owners must comply with all requirements to become a CCPP approved provider.
+Children enrolled in CCPP and DECCD Provider ID numbers do not automatically transfer to the new owner.
 If the new owner fails to complete the CCPP approval process prior to the first date of operation under new ownership, there shall be a lapse in payment until the new owner completes the CCPP approval process.

-Previous Owner must:
+Death of Owner/Director

+If the owner or director of the facility passes away, the designated party responsible is required to notify DECCD in writing.
+DECCD will authorize the child care provider to receive payment for the care rendered up until the date when the owner or director was actively in charge.
+However, it is important to note that no funds may be issued or claimed beyond that date until a new provider has been officially licensed by the MSDH Bureau of Child Care Licensure and approved to participate in CCPP by MDHS.
+MDHS will also require legal documentation from the family to confirm the individual authorized to manage the financial ledgers and finalize the center’s involvement in the Child Care Payment Program.

+Change in Ownership Not Related to Death

-Notify MDHS in writing of the pending transfer of ownership within 24 (twenty-four) hours of notification of same to the Mississippi Department of Health, Bureau of Child Care Licensure.
+Previous Owner must notify MDHS in writing of the pending transfer of ownership within 24 (twenty-four) hours of notification of same to the MSDH Bureau of Child Care Licensure.
 Notification must be received so that all certificates may be terminated and reissued to the new owner upon the last day of operation.
-The certificates will only be issued to the new provider with parent approval.
-MDHS will recoup payments made to a provider in the event that notification is not received within this timeline.
+The certificates will only be issued to the new provider with parental approval.
+MDHS will recoup payments made to a provider if notification is not received as required.

-Submit a written statement certifying the provider will no longer claim funds issued by CCPP after a designated date, and the designated date

-Provide MDHS a forwarding address for any future payments and tax information

-This information can be submitted by mail, fax, email, or in person to MDHS.
+Previous owners must also submit a written statement certifying that the provider will no longer claim funds issued by CCPP after a designated date, and the designated date.
+Previous owners must provide MDHS with a forwarding address for any future payments and tax information.
+This information can be submitted by mail, fax, email or in person to MDHS.
 All changes must be approved by MDHS before payment will be issued.

 Source: 45 CFR 98.40; Miss.
 Code Ann. § 43-1-2(4); Miss.
-Code Ann. § 43-1-4 Revised: May 2023
+Code Ann. § 43-1-4

+Revised: August 2025

-Rule 8.18 Tax Identification
+Rule 8.16 Tax Identification